altaga/BasePoint/README.md

 # Solution

-BasePoint is a Mobile-First wallet, cash out ramp and Point of Sale Superapp.
-We combine TradFi through Rapyd with Web3 to improve Financial Inclusion in Mexico and LATAM
+BasePoint is a Base and Optimism-powered, Superchain and Layer Zero enabled Point of Sale platform for retail and businesses.

 System's Architecture: